frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ###### Trigger: patient_update_timestamp

-> **AI Analysis:** This trigger automatically records the date and time whenever a patient's record is modified.
-Its purpose is to maintain a reliable audit trail, ensuring the system always knows precisely when a patient's information was last changed for compliance and data governance.

-The trigger implements the business rule: "Every modification to a patient's record must be automatically timestamped."

-This process ensures strong data consistency and creates an essential audit log for tracking changes to sensitive patient data.
-The performance impact is generally negligible but could become a factor during extremely large bulk update operations.
+> **AI Analysis:** This trigger automatically updates a timestamp column whenever a patient's record is modified, ensuring an accurate audit trail of the most recent change.
+It enforces the business rule that all modifications to patient records must be timestamped for auditing and data lifecycle management.
+This is critical for data integrity, compliance, and tracking the history of patient data, with a negligible performance impact.

 **Definition:**
 ```sql